awsdocs/amazon-ec2-user-guide-windows/doc_source/application-consistent-snapshots-getting-started.md

 ## Download and Install VSS Components to the Windows on EC2 Instance<a name="run-command-vss-package"></a>

 Systems Manager requires VSS components to be installed on your instances\.
 Use the following procedure to install the components using the `AWSVssComponents` package\.
 The package installs two components: a VSS requestor and a VSS provider\.
+We recommend that you install the latest AWS VSS component package to improve reliability and performance of application\-consistent snapshots on your EC2 Windows instances\.
+To view the latest package version, see the [AWS VSS component package version history](application-consistent-snapshots-details.md)\.

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.